When is my bill due and where and how can I pay it?

 How often is my meter read?

-Depending on your area, most of the Water Agency's meters are read monthly.
+The Water Agency's meters are read monthly.
 The date varies depending on your read cycle and location.
 Generally between 28 and 31 days.

 If I have a sewer stoppage what should I do?